 HIE can lead to mental and physical disabilities that sometimes cannot be determined until the child is 3 to 4 years old.

 The severity of the damage depends on the length of time an infant goes without oxygen or experiences decreased oxygen.
-Even a short time without air can lead to permanent and significant brain damage.
+However, even a short time without air can lead to permanent and significant brain damage.

 Impairments caused by HIE may include:

 - Neurodevelopmental delay

 - Cognitive impairment

 FIEGER LAW: HYPOXIC ISCHEMIC ENCEPHALOPATHY LAWYERS IN MICHIGAN